- Bulb not reset into pairing mode first

 Cycle power using Sengled reset sequence until bulb indicates pairing readiness.
 Bulbs not fully reset will remain invisible to hub scans.

-Pair near hub to ensure strong signal
+Pair near hub to make sure strong signal

 Bring bulb close to hub during initial onboarding to avoid weak-link join failures.
 Distance and walls can block first-time Zigbee pairing.